lammps/lammps/doc/src/Howto_viscosity.rst

 Calculate viscosity
 ===================

-The shear viscosity eta of a fluid can be measured in at least 5 ways using various options in LAMMPS.
-See the examples/VISCOSITY directory for scripts that implement the 5 methods discussed here for a simple Lennard-Jones fluid model.
+The shear viscosity eta of a fluid can be measured in at least 6 ways using various options in LAMMPS.
+See the examples/VISCOSITY directory for scripts that implement the 5 methods discussed here for a simple Lennard-Jones fluid model and 1 method for SPC/E water model.
 Also, see the :doc:`Howto kappa <Howto_kappa>` doc page for an analogous discussion for thermal conductivity.

 Eta is a measure of the propensity of a fluid to transmit momentum in